-For example, you might want to be a weight loss coach that specializes in middle-aged women.
+For example, you might want to be a weight loss coach specializing in middle-aged women.

-But let’s be honest, success with a group like this can translate across a range of ages.
+But let’s be honest; success with a group like this can translate across various ages.

-So instead of marketing yourself as just a weight loss coach, or one that focuses on a single target audience, you can rather market yourself at specific groups.
+So instead of marketing yourself as just a weight loss coach or focusing on a single target audience, you can rather market yourself to specific groups.